realtimeradio/rcf_design/docs/30-Requirements.md

 ## Beamforming

 *ScR-0025* states that the DSA2000 system shall be capable of simultaneously forming beams with 4 different phase centers within the primary beam, and coherently dedispersing these time-streams.
-De-dispersion is the purview of the PT subsystem and is outside the scope of RCF.
-However, with the following requirement the formation of beams is explicity made part of the RCF system:
+Dedispersion is the purview of the PT subsystem and is outside the scope of RCF.
+However, with the following requirement the formation of beams is explicitly made part of the RCF system:

 - *RcfR-0011*: RCF shall form 4 dual-polarization voltage streams, using the *TC* data products defined by *RcfR-0004*.